-The extent of native vegetation removal that has been endorsed will be recorded by DELWP and included in annual reporting.
+The endorsed project will be recorded by DELWP and included in annual reporting.

-2.2.6 Protect native vegetation to be retained
+2.2.6 Native vegetation retention requirement

 Native vegetation adjacent to the works area that is at risk of unintentional impact must be protected during the construction activity.
-The electricity distributor's standard operational procedures must include measures to avoid adverse impacts to native vegetation and prevent land and water degradation.
+The water service provider's standard operational procedures must include measures to avoid adverse impacts to native vegetation and prevent land and water degradation.